Hexalith/Hexalith.Contacts/src/Modules/Hexalith.Contacts.Client/README.md

-# ContactConstructionSite.Application
+# Contact.Application
-This project contains the application layer of the ContactConstructionSite web site.
+This project contains the application layer of the Contact web site.